 Some of the benefits companies can experience from demand sensing include a 5-10% improvement in cycle time and on-time delivery, a 15-40% improvement in short-term forecast accuracy, a 50% reduction in Days Inventory On Hand, and improved market responsiveness, higher service levels and less obsolescence through more effective allocation decisions.

-As you assess the relevance of demand sensing for your supply chain, ponder these points:
+As you assess the relevance and benefits of demand sensing for your supply chain, ponder these points:

 - Think of demand sensing as daily inventory allocations.
 Switching from a long-term planning forecast to a daily demand forecast enables better near-term inventory allocation decisions.
 It may also apply to those organizations that control manufacturing and are able to quickly change the production schedule.
 Think food and beverage, but not offshore manufacturing.